Automating-GIS-processes/site/source/index.rst

 is a direct continuation from the Geo-Python course, which is a join effort between the geography and geosciences study programmes at the University of Helsinki, Finland.

+.. admonition:: Open Access!

+    Course materials and recorded lesson videos are **open for everyone** at `https://autogis-github.io <https://autogis.github.io>`__.
+The aim of this course is to share the knowledge and help people to get started with their journey for doing GIS more efficiently and in a reproducible manner using Python programming.
+Feel free to share this website to anyone interested, and to use these materials in your own teaching.
+    You can read more info about the license and terms of usage in `here <course-info/License-terms.html>`_.

 Course format
 -------------